philrae2/Logseq/pages/DigitalProductManagement-StudyGuide (highlights).md

 	  The ‘Other Imperatives’ swim lane can include: Technology, Tech Debt, Compliance, Platform Capability, Vulnerabilities, and Non-functional Requirements. ([View Highlight](https://read.readwise.io/read/01grqs8azygss9kgxav1dzpsta))
 - New highlights added [[2023-02-13]] at 11:13 PM
+  collapsed:: true
 	- Product Led Growth (PLG).
 In short: PLG refers to a model that uses your product and your users as the primary mechanism to drive growth, through acquiring new customers, and while retaining & monetizing your existing customers.
 While simple in concept, this is in stark contrast to the above, well-worn model of using Marketing & Sales programs for these efforts.
 And, here, ‘Service’ means most or all customer-facing transactions are handled inside the product: Implementation, Onboarding, Product Support, Upsell, Renewals… Once a customer has actually used your product, and is receiving value from it, they are much more likely to purchase or renew – we call these Product-Qualified Leads (PQL). ([View Highlight](https://read.readwise.io/read/01gs71ex7kcjg2hypzqda0cwy9))
 	- Why be product-led? ([View Highlight](https://read.readwise.io/read/01gs71gfhn39j6z54m8x3cp4x8))
 		- CAC is lower for products with a freemium model – according to Profitwell, freemium CAC has increased around 30% less over the past 4 years than the CAC of companies that don’t have a free offering. ([View Highlight](https://read.readwise.io/read/01gs71gng60sxtbqawpek63vsm))
 		- PQLs offer improved Lead Quality - you don’t need an army of salespeople pursuing lower-quality leads for smaller deals.
 Your leads are higher-quality since your customers are already using the product. ([View Highlight](https://read.readwise.io/read/01gs71gsrbyfzgg09r9x4fexf7))
 		- Buyers love to self-educate - according to Forrester Research, they expect it. ([View Highlight](https://read.readwise.io/read/01gs71h13ee1vp0cxm2a6tpwqb))
 		- Everyone is now expecting a consumer-style user experience – Even and especially for B2B products ([View Highlight](https://read.readwise.io/read/01gs71h4dy697gg7v48d2rjvq5))
 	- Product-led Growth: Five Rules
 	  We have codified a simple set of rules you should follow to become Product-Led and reap its benefits:
 	  1. Know thy user – PLG demands an unprecedented coupling between your users and your product